cos418atPrinceton/assignments_template/assignment1-3/README.md

   worker, while the second test case tests handling of many failures of workers.
 Periodically, the test cases start new workers that the master can use to make forward progress, but these workers fail after handling a few tasks.
-To run these
-  tests:
+Run these tests as follows.
+Remember to set your <tt>GOPATH</tt> first.
   <pre>$ go test -run Failure mapreduce/...</pre>
 </p>

-<h2>Part III: Inverted index generation</h2>
+<h2>Part E: Inverted index generation</h2>
 <p>
   Word count is a classical example of a Map/Reduce application, but it is not an application that many